 If you shoot Raw, you should be able to calibrate your raw converter software with a colour patch card, producing more accurate colours.

 b.
 Most people know about monitor calibration, but most people don’t appreciate how crucial it is to photographic processing.
 If you can’t be certain that what you see on screen is how your image will look to everyone else, then everything you do is guesswork.

 Monitor calibration with a colorimeter is a two-stage process.
-Calibration guides you through optimal monitor adjustment; and profiling produces a custom colour profile for your colour-management-aware software (like Photoshop).
+Calibration guides you through optimal monitor adjustment; and profiling produces a graphics card adjustment and custom colour profile for your colour-management-aware software (like Photoshop).

 c.
 Printer colour profiles are often supplied with printers.
 These small files are installed on your computer and your colour-management-aware software uses them to generate your final print.
 Unfortunately, they are only good for specific paper/ink combinations.
 If you’re lucky, paper manufacturers might supply their own colour profiles for your printer.
 If you start buying 3rd party ink, you risk throwing all this precision out of the window.